DigitalGlobe/gbdxtools/docs/vector_maps.rst

 .. image :: ./images/vector_maps_image.jpg

-You can apply bounds to the image:
+If the image is a simple array, you can supply its spatial bounds to position the image:

 .. code-block:: python